Protecting Yourself from the ‘Other Guys’ – Op-Ed by TXSES ED “Pete” Parsons

 If you are looking to install solar onto your home or business but feel overwhelmed at the number of installer options available to you, TXSES is here to help.
 We’ve put together a list of the top ten factors to consider when making the decision on which installer to go with.

-1. Use a certified or accredited installer – The North American Board of Certified Energy Practitioners is one of the primary organizations tasked with issuing accreditation to solar installation businesses.
+1. Use a certified or accredited installer – The North American Board of Certified Energy Practitioners (NABCEP) is one of the primary organizations tasked with issuing accreditation to solar installation businesses.
 In Texas, installers must be licensed through the Texas Department of Licensing and Regulation and be performed by licensed electricians.

 2. Use a member or business of a trusted industry group – Groups like Texas Solar Energy Society and the Solar Energy Industries Association have their own vetting processes for ensuring the ethical operation and standard of service for installers.
 Industry groups represent a good first stop to find some installers, and TXSES even offers a map of installers by county.